Jenalp6/languagecard-react/README.md

-Hi, this is my first React project.
+Hi, this is my second React project.

 [You Can Click Here To See](https://languagecardss.netlify.app/)